kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 ---
 title: Human in the Loop (HITL)
-description: AgenticJS incorporates Human-in-the-Loop (HITL) functionality, allowing for seamless integration of human expertise and oversight in AI-driven workflows.
+description: KaibanJS incorporates Human-in-the-Loop (HITL) functionality, allowing for seamless integration of human expertise and oversight in AI-driven workflows.
 This feature enables manual intervention at critical points, ensuring accuracy, reliability, and ethical considerations in complex tasks.
-HITL in AgenticJS facilitates human validation, feedback processing, and task revision, creating a collaborative environment between AI agents and human operators for optimal decision-making and quality assurance.
+HITL in KaibanJS facilitates human validation, feedback processing, and task revision, creating a collaborative environment between AI agents and human operators for optimal decision-making and quality assurance.
 ---

 # Human in the Loop (HITL)

 ## Overview
-Human in the Loop (HITL) is a core feature in AgenticJS that enables manual intervention and oversight in AI-driven tasks.
+Human in the Loop (HITL) is a core feature in KaibanJS that enables manual intervention and oversight in AI-driven tasks.
 It provides a mechanism for human operators to review, provide input, or make decisions at critical points in the workflow, ensuring accuracy, reliability, and ethical considerations in complex or sensitive operations.

 ## Purpose
 The HITL feature addresses the need for human judgment in scenarios where: